Vector Differentiation Formulas: Complete Derivation

 \end{align*}

-Then the inner product of the vectors $\bm{x}, \bm{y}$ can be expressed as follows.
+Then, the inner product of vectors $\bm{x}, \bm{y}$ can be expressed as follows.

 \begin{align}